Samuel-K95/Web-track/contact-form-ts-react/README.md

 # Contact-Us Form

-This is the 5th task of the Web-larning path. this task includes building a simple Contact-us Form built using Reach-hook-form.
+This is the 5th task of the Web-larning path. it task includes building a simple Contact-us Form using Reach-hook-form.

 ## Features